 Knowing how to properly care for a rabbit is essential for a happy, healthy bunny.
 We always say that taking care of a rabbit is about the same workload as taking care of a cat.
 Diet, habitat, and grooming are the 3 big factors in rabbit care.
 Below, we share the basics of those factors to help you prepare for your bunny experience!

 Diet - Full-grown Holland Lops generally consume 1/2 cup of alfalfa pellets per day.
-Young Holland lops under 12 weeks should be fed unlimited food, but once they are over the age of 12 weeks, you can limit their pellets.
+Young Holland lops under 12 weeks should be fed unlimited food, but once they are over the age of 12 weeks, you should limit their pellets to prevent obesity and obesity-related illnesses.
 Since their pellets are alfalfa, be sure to provide your bunny with timothy hay, timothy grass, or orchard grass, which will provide the high-fiber diet that bunnies need for a healthy gut.
 Make sure your bunny has an ample supply of clean water every day.
 Any water safe for humans to drink is safe for rabbits.
 If you wouldn’t drink it, don’t give it to your rabbit!
 We recommend using water bowls, but these can leave your rabbit thirsty if he/she tends to flip it over.
 If so, try a water bottle or gravity waterer instead.